julien-muke/bedrock-chatbot/README.md

 ## <a name="introduction">🤖 Introduction</a>

-In this step-by-step tutorial, you'll learn how to create a powerful serverless chatbot using Amazon Bedrock's Titan Text G1 - Express LLM.
+In this step-by-step tutorial, you'll learn how to create a powerful serverless AI Chatbot using Amazon Bedrock's Titan Text G1 - Express LLM.
 We’ll connect it to AWS Lambda, expose it via API Gateway with proper CORS handling, and deploy a beautiful HTML/JavaScript frontend using S3 static website hosting.

 ## <a name="steps">💡 What You'll Learn: </a>